 Incorrect or too much application will often result in paint drips.
-Because it is difficult to remove paint once it has been applied if you overdo it, the best course of action is to err on the side of caution and apply a little less than you think you need.
+Because it is difficult to remove paint once it has been applied if you overdo it, the best course of action is to err on caution and apply a little less than you think you need.

 Spray paint should be held around 18 inches away from the surface you’re painting.
 It’s best to hold it in a vertical position, but if you can’t, get as near as possible.
 Avoid saturating a single area with paint.

 To achieve complete coverage, spray a couple of inches to one side of your item and make even passes to cover the whole area.
 Allow the paint to dry completely before moving on to the next section.

 Even if you’re an expert spray painter, it’s conceivable to wind up with a run.
 When this happens, there is no need to panic.
 Spray paint may be made to look new by removing streaks.
 You should prevent paint issues in the first place, as repairing them and repainting the affected areas is more time-consuming.

 First, soak a sanding block overnight in water.
 Then, sand the parts to be repainted to remove any excess paint.
 Fine-grained sandpaper or a dry sanding block may polish the surface further.

 It’s quite probable that you’ll have to touch up your paintwork once you’ve completed sanding.
 If this is the case, spray paint over the areas that need to be repaired.
 Be sure to stop before the paint can dry and run again.
 It’s generally a good idea to apply many thin coats of paint.

 When spray painting, you’re concerned about the outcome you’re hoping to achieve.
 Poor technique is mainly the top cause of many paint dripping.
 When you overload your spray can, it can result in paint dripping down the object.
 Once you get used to the motions and figure out the technique, spray painting isn’t difficult.